ArcXeon/Meesho-Data-Challenge/README.md

    Open the `training_category.ipynb` notebook and set the following paths:
    - `training.csv`: Path to your training CSV file.
    - `train_images/`: Path to the directory containing the training images.
+   - After this , training code will do training of that category, similary we can do train for every category .

 4. **Run the Training**:

    - The notebook will train the model for 10 epochs with a learning rate of `1e-4`.
    - The AdamW optimizer will be used.
    - The model will be saved at each epoch, and the best-performing model based on **F1-micro** and **F1-macro** scores will be selected.

 5. **Model Checkpoints**:

    - After training is complete, the best model (based on harmonic F1 scores) will be saved.
    - The path to the best-performing model will be provided for later use in inference.
+   - So we have now all the model paths , which are required for inference for test data.

 ---